 Our guide told us the above story as if it were true.
 The main cave contains a very impressive Shiva as the trinity (his three faces), in addition to other relief sculptures representing stories about him and related deities.

-Although defaced by the Portuguese (at the height of the Inquisition); the sculptures were later protected by the British (with some basic engineering to prevent cave collapse) and much of the sculpture remains intact.
+Although defaced by the Portuguese (at the height of the Inquisition); the sculptures on Elephanta were later protected by the British (with some basic engineering to prevent cave collapse) and much of the sculpture remains intact.
 The big elephant that gives the Island its name was removed by the Portuguese but proved too big for their technology at the time and was abandoned in the harbour; later under the British it was first taken to British Museum; and then returned to Bombay where it now resides (no longer on the Island).

 Defaced by the Portuguese